Jakubollooo/JSON-Placeholder-API---Project/README.md

-📱 JSONPLACEHOLDER API – ANDROID APP
+# 📱 JSONPLACEHOLDER API – ANDROID APP
-A MODERN ANDROID APPLICATION BUILT IN KOTLIN WITH JETPACK COMPOSE, FOLLOWING MVVM ARCHITECTURE AND THE REPOSITORY PATTERN.
-IT INTERACTS WITH THE JSONPLACEHOLDER API TO DISPLAY POSTS, USERS, TODOS, AND MORE.
+## A modern Android application built in Kotlin with Jetpack Compose, following MVVM architecture and the Repository pattern.
+It interacts with the JSONPlaceholder API to display posts, users, todos, and more.

-✨ Key Features
+## ✨ Key Features
-✅ Main Screen (Posts)
+### ✅ Main Screen (Posts)
 Scrollable list of posts with author names.

 Tap a post → View Post Details.